simplemindedbot/simplemindedbot/content/claude-ethical-ai-framework.md

 <!--more-->

-{{< responsive-image src="claude-ai-ethics.webp" alt="An illustration of scales reflecting AI ethics and responsible AI development, using subtle tones and elements symbolizing ethics, ethical frameworks and AI technology" >}}
+{{ responsive_image(src="images/claude-ai-ethics.webp", alt="An illustration of scales reflecting AI ethics and responsible AI development, using subtle tones and elements symbolizing ethics, ethical frameworks and AI technology") }}

 ## What is Constitutional AI?